Aurora Robson: Work

 The sculpture "Dyno" is permanently installed at The Kingsbrae Garden in Saint Andrews, New Brunswick, Canada.
 It was made with broken plastic fish boxes.
 Her sculpture "Lift" is installed permanently in the Gibbs Recreation and Wellness Center at Rice University.
-"Lift" has solar powered motors that help it rotate and is made with 10,000 discarded plastic bottles and 3,000 bottle caps.
+"Lift" has solar-powered motors that help it rotate; it is made with 10,000 discarded plastic bottles and 3,000 bottle caps.